-The physical environment was set out to maximise resident's independence with regards to flooring, lighting and handrails along corridors, which were wide.
+The physical environment was set out to maximise residents' independence with regards to flooring, lighting and handrails along corridors, which were wide.
 Residents had the correct assistive equipment such as walking aids and wheelchairs to enable them to be as independent as possible.
-The inspector was satisfied that residents were not unduly restricted in their movement around the centre.
+The inspector was satisfied that residents were not unduly restricted in their movement around the centre and within their specific unit.